top of page

 Content Creator

-Laura is a content creator for ShortScape, and a recent Film graduate from Edinburgh Napier University.
+Laura is a content creator for ShortScape, and a Film graduate from Edinburgh Napier University.
 Her specialisms are Production Design and Sound.
 As part of the ShortScape team, she wants to help create a space for young creatives where they can share and celebrate their work.

 SUBMIT

-SEE YOU AT SHORTSCAPE 2023!
+SEE YOU AT SHORTSCAPE 2024!

 GOT A QUESTION FOR THE SHORTSCAPE TEAM?
 GET IN TOUCH!